jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) Every one to whom subsection (1) applies commits theft who intentionally fails to account to the other person as so required or intentionally deals with the property, or any proceeds of the property, otherwise than in accordance with those requirements.
 (3) This section applies whether or not the person was required to deliver over the identical property received or in the person's possession or control.
 (4) For the purposes of subsection (1), it is a question of law whether the circumstances required any person to account or to act in accordance with any requirements.

+### 220AA Theft by employer
+(1) This section applies to a person (A) who—
+  (a) employs another person (B); and
+  (b) is required to pay any money owed to B in relation to the employment under—
+    (i) an employment agreement (whether or not the agreement is in writing); or (ii) an Act (for example, the Holidays Act 2003, the Minimum Wage Act 1983, or the Wages Protection Act 1983).
+(2) A commits theft if A intentionally fails, without reasonable excuse, to pay the money to B.
+(3) In this section,—
+  - **employ** , in relation to a homeworker, includes engage, and has a corresponding meaning
+  - **employment agreement** has the same meaning as in section 5 of the Employment Relations Act 2000
+  - **homeworker** has the same meaning as in section 5 of the Employment Relations Act 2000.

 ### 220A Theft of livestock and other animals
 A person commits theft and is liable to imprisonment for a term not exceeding 7 years if they steal any livestock or any other animal that is the property of any other person.